isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 - A 10G CentOS 8 image prepared to be executed by KubeVirt which included cloud-init. (golden-devstation-centos8-disk-10G.qcow2)
 - A 10G CentOS 8 image prepared to be executed by KubeVirt that includes cloud-init and GNOME GUI (golden-devstation-centos8-disk-10G-gui.qcow2)

-## Building standard CentOS 7 image from cloud images
+## Building a standard CentOS 7 image from cloud images

-In the previous section it was shown how we can build and customize images from scratch using the Builder Image tool.
+In the previous section, it was shown how we can build and customize images from scratch using the Builder Image tool.
 However, there are settings that could not be configured even with the composer-cli.
-Thus, virt-customize was used to fine tune the custom image, i.e, add cloud-init and a graphical user interface.
+Thus, virt-customize was used to fine-tune the custom image, i.e, add cloud-init and a graphical user interface.

 Since the Builder Tool is an [experimental tool in CentOS 7.6](https://docs.centos.org/en-US/centos/install-guide/Composer/), the company continues creating their golden CentOS 7 images based on CentOS cloud images.
 Comparing with the CentOS 8 workflow, this image is the golden image even it is not built by the Systems Engineering department.